 The ‘Chorras’ outwitted them with the war cries of ‘Dada Krishan Ki Jai’ and superlatives in kind.
-The Pakistani machos did not last long when ‘descendants of the Lord Krishna’ courageously waded through raining enemy bullets and bombs and Pakistanis started abandoning their defences and started running.
+The Pakistani machos did not last long when ‘descendants of Lord Krishna’ courageously waded through raining enemy bullets and bombs and Pakistanis started abandoning their defences and started running.

-The tanks did a splendid job and as Chiddi and his boys reached the objective, an ensuing hand to hand fighting swiped off the left over enemy.
+The tanks did a splendid job and as Chiddi and his boys reached the objective, an ensuing hand to hand fighting swiped off the left-over enemy.
 The success signal of the attack was greeted with bravado and cheers by the battalion.

 Since it was dark, Raghu decided to attack the enemy position on the east of the track in the morning.
-The battalion suffered four jawans killed, two jawans missing and thirty five injured that included Shekhu and two Junior Commissioned Officers (JCOs).
+The battalion suffered four jawans killed, two jawans missing and thirty-five injured that included Shekhu and two Junior Commissioned Officers (JCOs).

-Early in the morning the battalion commenced the offensive and Havildar Laxmi Narain (Kalia) who was the RCL detachment commander grouped with the leading platoon of the van guard did a splendid action.
+Early in the morning, the battalion commenced the offensive and Havildar Laxmi Narain (Kalia) who was the RCL detachment commander grouped with the leading platoon of the vanguard did a splendid action.

 As the platoon came under heavy enemy machine guns fire, he maneuvered his gun without awaiting orders from anyone and knocked one of them.
 Another brave heart Havildar Rampat of B Company was martyred.

-Since enemy had withdrawn, the offensive was called off.
+Since the enemy had withdrawn, the offensive was called off.
 Had the withdrawing enemy the previous night been pursued, Pakistanis would have suffered imponderable losses in men, materials with shattered motivation and morale.

 After the attack, the enemy’s abandoned defensive positions revealed that three Pakistani companies (two ex 10 Punjab and one ex 1 Punjab) were manning these defences.

-Fifty one Pakistanis who died in this operation were buried along with D Company Commander Capt MK Malik of 1 Punjab.
+Fifty-one Pakistanis who died in this operation were buried along with D Company Commander Capt MK Malik of 1 Punjab.
 Three enemy wounded were taken as prisoners of war (POWs) but two died before they could be evacuated to Advance Dressing Station.

 While Shekhu and Kalia were awarded Sena Medal each, Raghu and 3 Other Ranks were mentioned in dispatches.
-With 41 casualties and couple of Sena Medals, the awards were too less for too BIG an operation.
+With 41 casualties and a couple of Sena Medals, the awards were too less for too BIG an operation.
 It is not understood that while assaulting company commander (Shekhu) was awarded the Sena Medal who though being wounded, accomplished his task, the FOO Capt Bajwa attached with Shekhu’s company earned the Vir Chakra.

-‘The Battle of BP 638’ was over shadowed by much hype that was created over ‘The Battle of Longewala’ fought a few days earlier.
+‘The Battle of BP 638’ was overshadowed by much hype that was created over ‘The Battle of Longewala’ fought a few days earlier.

-It is a pity that our systems of reporting and recommending awards are highly thrifty and subjective and honouring heroics of those under enemy’s fire in combat especially against the insurmountable odds.
+It is a pity that our systems of reporting and recommending awards are highly thrifty and subjective and honouring heroics of those under enemy’s fire in combat, especially against the insurmountable odds.

 There can be no greater honour and motivation for any brave heart than pinning of a circular metal disc of gallantry on his chest if living and assurance his family would not be neglected if he dies.